Look at this kid the wrong way and it’s your funeral…

 Bee B Movies in The Swarm (1978) and Airport 77 (1978) (also with Foxworth).
 And Lance Henriksen.
 So with a sterling seventies cast like this, I really couldn’t review anything else.

 This film’s plot starts a week after the first film’s storyline finishes.
 In a wee epilogue, we are reintroduced to the archaeologist and Antichrist specialist from the first movie, Carl Bugenhagen (Leo McKern).
 He is seen gittering wildly to a friend Michael (Ian Hendry) about evil, wee Damien Thorn, a child who he says is Satan’s spawn.
 He believes many people’s untimely deaths are linked with the child.

 Their deaths are, to be fair but without giving away any spoilers of the who, how and when from the first movie (reviewed HERE).
 This cast included – in no particular order – Billie Whitelaw, Patrick Troughton, David Warner, Lee Remick and Gregory Peck.
 It introduced us to the evil one from birth to about 5 years old.
 But it did end, with wee Damien being looked after by the US President but how, when and why for his killings is revealed in the movie (and some mentioned in that post).
 But I digress and back to Omen II.

 Bugenhagen has read in a newspaper that this kid is now living with his Uncle Richard Thorn.
-Bugenhagen tells his friend, Michael that Damien has a birthmark resembling the numbers 666 on his head and says he can only be killed using seven legendary daggers.
+Bugenhagen tells his friend, Michael that Damien has a birthmark resembling the number 666 on his head and says he can only be killed using seven legendary daggers.
 And asks his friend to take a letter about this child and those daggers to his now guardian.